-After being passed over for the NIT on Sunday, coach Leon Rice said the Broncos will not participate in any of the other postseason tournaments the College Basketball Invitational and the CollegeInsider.com Tournament.
-Boise State ends the season with a 21-13 record, its year ending Friday in the Mountain West Tournament semifinals with a 70-67 loss to eventual champion New Mexico.
+On Sunday night after being passed over for the NIT, coach Leon Rice said the Broncos will not participate in any of the other postseason tournament the CBI and the CIT.
+Boise State ends the season with a 21-13 record, its year ending on Friday in a 70-67 loss to eventual Mountain West champion New Mexico.

 "We're just too dinged up to go on," Rice said.
 "They put everything into that conference tournament.
 They were devastated they couldn't win it."

-Key players such as junior Anthony Drmic, junior Derrick Marks and senior Jeff Elorriaga have battled notable injuries during the past two months.
+Key players like junior Anthony Drmic, junior Derrick Marks and senior Jeff Elorriaga have battled notable injuries during the last two months.

 Rice praised his seniors Elorriaga, Thomas Bropleh and Ryan Watkins for finishing their careers on strong notes.
 Elorriaga had 53 points in his last five games after scoring 52 in his previous 15 games.
-Bropleh had 12 or more points in 10 of his last 14 games, and Watkins finished as the No. 2 all-time leading rebounder at Boise State with 814.
+Bropleh had 12 or more points in 10 of his last 14 games, and Watkins finished as the No. 2 all-time leading rebounder at Boise State.

 "I give them a ton of credit," Rice said.
 "They went down swinging, they fought until the end.
 So proud of them."